scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 You sever the connections surrounding a creature you can see, leaving them utterly isolated.
-Make a spellcasting roll against their Willpower, on success the creature loses any spells, abilities, or enchantments effecting them that did not come from their own magic.
+Make a spellcasting roll against their willpower, on success the creature loses any spells, abilities, or enchantments effecting them that did not come from their own magic.
 While isolated, magic that is not their own cannot reach them, they cannot be detected with magical means and they cannot be contacted through telepathy.
 Any powers given from a deity or other being cannot be used while isolated.

 Add an enhanced die for every level above 6th.